This procedure explains how we use Git on our repositories.

 Make sure you understand our trunk-based development strategy.
 Always work in short-lived local branches.
 Save them regularly on the remote repository.

-It can happen, of course, you work on a more ambitious revamp or task that require a longer lived branch, but at the end, all branches are meant to quickly disappear and your work fll back to the unique production ready branch.
+It can happen, of course, you work on a more ambitious revamp or task that require a longer lived branch, but at the end, all branches are meant to quickly disappear, and your work fall back to the unique production ready branch.

 Do not forget

-what you commit is scrutinized by all of us, we all depend on each others.
-Nobody else than you will have to test your development
+What you commit is scrutinized by all of us, we all depend on each others.
+Nobody else than you should have to test your development

 Write useful commit message¶

 You can and must save your work at any time, for many reasons, but only in your local and distant branches.